Skip to content

 For example, in male and female libido formulations it is very common to see Maca root, Ashwagandha, Tongkat Ali, and Muira Puama.

 These are often used as the lead herbs, but it is the supporting herbs that really differentiate the formulas.
 The reason is low libido for men and women can have very different causes.
 Because a woman is estrogen dominant there is a greater emotional connection to the underlying cause.
-Therefore, by using herbs that support emotional balance like chasteberry, motherwort and lemon balm, you are targeting that formula towards a woman.
+Therefore, by using herbs that support emotional balance like , motherwort and lemon balm, you are targeting that formula towards a woman.
 It is important to understand that all of these herbs can still be used by a man but the formula is based on the connection to a major cause of the issue.

-On the opposite side, perhaps a male formula supporting herbs would be saw palmetto, hawthorn berry, and nettle root.
+On the opposite side, perhaps a male formula supporting herbs would palmetto, hawthorn berry, and nettle root.
 All of these herbs can also be used by a woman, but again, based on some of the potential causative factors with this condition, it is targeted for men.
-With men, there are potential links between libido, heart health and prostate health.
+With men, there are potential links between libido, heart health prostate health.

 3) Gender-based responses to herbs